GMB Scotland council workers back vote on strikes if imminent pay offer is too low

 “Our members have now made clear these unnecessary delays will no longer be tolerated.
 We have no time to waste and if the offer, whenever it comes, is not credible, we will move swiftly to a formal ballot on industrial action.
 Councillors and ministers cannot say they have not been warned.”

-Mr Greenaway said council workers only want to be paid fairly.
-He added: “Our members no longer have the patience to listen to council leaders pleading poverty while refusing to ask ministers for the money needed to pay staff fairly.
+Mr Greenaway said council workers only wanted to be paid fairly.
+He said: “Our members no longer have the patience to listen to council leaders pleading poverty while refusing to ask ministers for the money needed to pay staff fairly.

 “Without joint talks right now, without funding for a fair, negotiated pay award, industrial action in our local authorities will be inevitable.”